Webforte-Technologies/skolni_portal/Docs/implementation_plan.md

     [ ] Frontend: Create personalized learning recommendations for students.
     [ ] Backend: Implement content export/import system for backup and migration.
     [ ] Frontend: Add offline content access with synchronization capabilities.

+📈 Phase 17: Advanced Admin Dashboard Overhaul

+Timeline: TBD
+Status: 📝 To-Do
+Goal: To transform the functional admin dashboard from a static data report into an interactive, analytical control panel that provides actionable insights and improves administrative efficiency.

+Tasks:

+    17.1: Layout Redesign & Prioritization:

+        [ ] Frontend: Refactor the dashboard layout from a single column to a multi-column grid (e.g., 2 or 3 columns) to improve information density on desktop screens.

+        [ ] Frontend: Create a primary "Mission Control" Key Performance Indicator (KPI) section at the top of the page to display the most critical, at-a-glance metrics (e.g., System Status, New Users Today, Active Users, Credits Used Today).

+    17.2: Interactive Data Visualization:

+        [ ] Frontend: Replace static numbers in the "Metrics" and "Credits Analytics" sections with interactive charts (e.g., using a library like Recharts or Chart.js) showing trends over time (last 7/30 days).

+        [ ] Frontend: Implement "drill-down" functionality.
+Make list items clickable.
+For example:

+            Clicking a user in the "User Management" table should open a detailed user profile modal/page.

+            Clicking a school in the "School Management" list should navigate to a dedicated detail page for that school.

+    17.3: User Management Enhancements:

+        [ ] Backend & Frontend: Add advanced filtering options to the user table (e.g., filter by role, filter by status).

+        [ ] Backend & Frontend: Implement bulk actions with checkboxes, allowing admins to perform actions on multiple users at once (e.g., "Add 100 credits to selected users," "Deactivate selected users").

+    17.4: New Core Admin Features:

+        [ ] Backend & Frontend: Implement an internal notification/alert system (e.g., a bell icon in the header) for critical events like system errors, payment failures, or security alerts.

+        [ ] Backend & Frontend: Make the "Feature Flags" section interactive, allowing admins to toggle features on or off directly from the UI, which would update the configuration in the backend.